-Personal safety, fire safety, traffic safety rules, and rules for safety of each machine to include prestart, operational, and post-operation.
+Personal safety, fire safety, and rules for safety of each machine to include prestart, operational, post-operation, and traffic.
 One hour lecture and two hours laboratory per week.
 Credit, two semester hours.

 CEV 1222 Safety II

 Pedestrian safety, safety communications, and safety procedures in working near utilities.
 One hour lecture and two hours laboratory per week.
 Credit, two semester hours.